 As they talked to me about the incident they told it as if they were writing police reports – without observable emotion in a just-the-facts kind of way.
 They commented that they knew they were in big trouble when Chad lost contact with the door and it closed.
 They could easily have become disoriented and panicked under these conditions.
 Instead Chad quickly determined a method of how to find the door.
 Alex said he just kept envisioning the door as very large and he focused on inching his way to it.
 It was chilling to listen to them.
 I know the level of danger they were in.
 I thought about their families – wives, children, parents, fiance – all of whom I have met.

 The victim was transported to the hospital.
 He was released earlier this week and is staying with a nephew in Flint.
-I understand he has completely recovered from the fire.
 We have not spoken to him.
+A few days after we last spoke with the nephew, the victim died.
+We do not know if it was the effects of the fire or his poor health.
+We will never know.

 One of the news channels wanted to interview the officers for a story on the fire on Sunday evening.
 They declined because they are humble and self effacing guys.
 They are examples of the high quality of officers we have on the Auburn Hills Police Department.
 I could not be more proud of them.